-Dakkebali - The Attractive Serpent Dance of Karnataka
+Dakkebali - The Attractive Serpent Worship and Ritual Dance of Dakshina Kannada

 Dakkebali - The Attractive Serpent Dance

 There is also another kind of worship or celebration related to the same Serpent God.
 South Kanara district of Karnataka is famous for the Dakkebali celebration.
-Dakkebali or Nagamandala, is one of the ritual dance forms practiced in Tulunadu (region where most of the people speak Tulu language) of Karnataka, India.
-South Kanara region boasts of a variety of folk dance forms which are not seen anywhere but only in this District of Karnataka.
+Dakkebali and Nagamandala is a kind of worship and dance ritual forms practiced in Tulunadu (region where most of the people speak Tulu language) of Karnataka, India.
+Dakshina Kannada region boasts of a variety of folk dance forms which are not seen anywhere in India.

 Nagaradhana , the Cobra worship :